-For what the Apple Watch Series 8 offers, its 18-hour battery life is remarkable.
+For what the Apple Watch Series 9 and 8 offer, their battery life is remarkable.
 However, if you’re planning to go on a trip or won’t be able to access its charger for a couple of days, then you might have to be cautious of the battery life on your Apple Watch.

 Apple announced the Low Power Mode for Apple Watches to solve this issue during the Far Out 2022 event, allowing your Apple Watch to last up to 36-hours.